 Here’s how you’ll know if yours is one of them.
 You may want to start out with a small bag of a premium brand at first.
 But, if you notice him straining to go, he may be getting constipated.
-If that happens, slowly start adding a regular brand corn based food.
-If that seems to agree with him more, than by all means switch to a good brand with corn.
+If that happens, slowly start adding a regular brand corn-based food.
+If that seems to agree with him more, then, by all means, switch to a good brand with corn.

 Here’s a tip:

 This is the second in a series of posts on dog food and nutrition.
 Be sure to read the first one: Are You Feeding Your Chi The Best Food?
 How Do You Know?
-In my following post I’ll go over with you the other confusing decisions when it comes to feeding your dog.
+In my following post, I’ll go over with you the other confusing decisions when it comes to feeding your dog.
 Dry food or canned food?
-Semi moist or soft-moist foods.
-We’ll also go over adult, senior and weigh management foods and when you dog may need one of these.
+Semi-moist or soft-moist foods.
+We’ll also go over adult, senior and weight management foods and when your dog may need one of these.
 What about treats and table food?
 So keep on the watch for that one.

 You may also want to read a past post on dog obesity and how to prevent it.
 READ HERE.

 ∗For the sake of simplicity I will use the term “she” or “her throughout.